ieeecasehackathon/ieeecasehackathon.github.io/README.md

 ## Important dates

-* ***July 21st, 2020***: Deadline for hackathon sign-up
+* ***July 30, 2021***: Deadline for hackathon sign-up
-* ***August 15th, 3 pm 2020***: Hackathon Kick-off
+* ***August 14, 2021***: Hackathon Kick-off
-* ***August 16th, 4 pm 2020***: Due for Hackathon deliverables
+* ***August 15, afternoon 2021***: Due for Hackathon deliverables
-* ***August 16th, 8 pm 2020***: Awarding ceremony
+* ***August 15, evening 2021***: Awarding ceremony

+## Notes

+This ``README.md`` file is an excerpt for your convenience from the official [IDETC 2021 Hackathon Problem Statement](https://event.asme.org/Events/media/library/resources/idetc-cie/IDETC-2021-Hackathon-Problem-Statement.pdf).
+Please see this ``.pdf`` file for the sake of completeness.

 # Introduction

-This 2020 ASME-CIE Hackathon is co-located with the International Design Engineering Technical Conferences & Computers and Information in Engineering Conference.
+This 2021 ASME-CIE Hackathon is co-located with the International Design Engineering Technical Conferences & Computers and Information in Engineering Conference.
 The Hackathon is sponsored by the ASME Technical Events and Content (TEC) Sector Council and the ASME Computers & Information in Engineering Division (CIE) with the goal to build multi-stakeholder (society-university-industry) relations and impact the quality and quantity of data-skilled mechanical engineers.
-The ASME-CIE 2020 Hackathon is the first Hackathon event held by ASME and is expected to become one of the signature events of the American Society of Mechanical Engineering (ASME).
+The ASME-CIE 2021 Hackathon is the second Hackathon event held by ASME and is expected to become one of the signature events of the American Society of Mechanical Engineering (ASME).

 <!-- #### Theme